Clarencz/FinWiz/documentation.md

-# QuantApp Documentation
+# FinancialWizard Documentation

-This document provides detailed technical documentation for the QuantApp project, covering its architecture, module functionalities, and implementation details.
+This document provides detailed technical documentation for the FinancialWizard project, covering its architecture, module functionalities, and implementation details.

 ## 1. Architecture Overview

-QuantApp follows a modular architecture, separating concerns into distinct Python modules.
+FinancialWizard follows a modular architecture, separating concerns into distinct Python modules.
 This design promotes maintainability, scalability, and ease of development.
 The core application (`main.py`) acts as the central orchestrator, dispatching commands to specialized modules based on user input.

 ### Key Architectural Principles: